Claudio-code/java-reactive-programming/README.md

         - Pode emititr 0 ou N itens.
         - Pode ser seguido pelos metodos de onComplete / onError.

+---

+### Schedulers != Parallel-execution

+- All the operations are always executed in sequential.
+- Data is processed one by one via 1 thread in the ThreadPool for a Subscriber.
+- Schedulers.parallel() - Is a thread poll for CPU tasks.
+Does not mean parallel execution.

+---

 ### Flux - create / generate